nav9/iRest/README.md

 It's not necessary to use the exact version of pytest mentioned below.
 The version is mentioned only to indicate which version was used at the time.
 `pip3 install pytest=7.1.2`
 Use `pytest` at the commandline to run the test cases.
 Do this in the root program directory.
+To run `pytest` for a specific test file only, run it like this: `pytest tests/test_defaultTimer.py`.

 # Attribution
 * Sound files are from https://notificationsounds.com (not yet used).